hippopotamus-prime/astar-free/solver/README.md

 You can specify either a file name or "-" for console input / output.

 See the *maps* directory for example input files.
 The meaning of each character in the input is described below.
-Only the first 160 characters (not counting line endings) from the input file will be read.
+Input must contain exactly 10 lines of map content with 16 characters on each line.
+Empty lines, leading and trailing whitespace, and comments are ignored.
+Comments begin with ';' and continue to the end of the line.

 Character | Meaning
 --------- | -------